Structure formation during phase transitions in strongly interacting matter: Phenomenological description of phase transitions and structure formation

 Ultracold atoms with strong dipole-dipole interactions allow to study many-body systems with long-range anisotropic interactions \cite{Baranov}.
-Reference \cite{Maeda2013} demonstrated that such systems enable one to realize in the laboratory analogs of meson condensation in nuclear matter, due to similarities of the electric and magnetic dipole interactions and the nuclear tensor force.
-Consideration of these systems goes beyond the framework of the given study.
+Reference \cite{Maeda2013} demonstrated that such systems enable one to realize in the laboratory analogs of meson condensation in nuclear matter, due to similarities of the electric and magnetic dipole interactions and the nuclear tensor force, with the same $r$-dependence of the interaction potential as for the $p$ wave $\pi NN$ interaction.
+Consideration of these systems goes beyond the framework of the present study.